 The advantages of using NATS include:

 Simplicity and Lightweight: NATS is designed to be simple and lightweight, making it easy to understand, set up, and integrate into applications.
 It has a minimalistic approach, which can be advantageous for projects where a lightweight messaging system is preferred over the more complex RPC framework like gRPC.

-Publish-Subscribe Model: NATS follows a publish-subscribe messaging pattern, allowing for efficient broadcasting of messages to multiple subscribers.
+Publish-Subscribe Model: NATS follows a publish-subscribe messaging pattern, enabling clients to subscribe to specific subjects and efficiently receive messages broadcasted to those channels.
 This makes it well-suited for scenarios where a single message needs to be sent to multiple consumers or where events need to be distributed to interested parties.